 Sheets, upon sheets of warm Twix Cookies baking in my oven, warming my home and warming my soul.

-Rich, buttery shortbread cookies, spectacular on their own that’s for sure, but topped with caramel and melted chocolate and little sprinkling of sea salt flakes?
+Rich, buttery shortbread cookies, spectacular on their own that’s for sure, but topped with caramel and melted chocolate and a little sprinkling of sea salt flakes?

-A Few Cook’s Notes for Twix Cookies Recipe:
+A Few Cook’s Notes for Twix Cookies

 I like to bake my cookies one sheet at a time.
 You can keep the other sheet in the refrigerator while the other tray is baking.